rollator3000/BWM-Article/README.md

 │
 ├── Docs <- Sources, Results and everything else documenting the repository
 │   │
-│   ├─── Article_Versions   <- Different Versions of the article (shall be published in the end) │   ├─── DataInfo           <- Overview to amount of rows & features per block for each DF in Data/Raw │   └─── Evaluation_Results <- Results of the evaluation for all approaches │
+│   ├─── Article_Versions   <- Different Versions of the article that shall be be published
+│   ├─── raw_data_overview  <- Overview to amount of rows & features per block for each DF in Data/Raw
+│   └─── Evaluation_Results <- Results of the evaluation for all approaches (sub-folder for each approach)
+│
 └── Code <- Code of the repository
     │